Calibrating gravitational-wave search algorithms with conformal prediction: Conformal Prediction for gravitational-wave astronomy

 To demonstrate \ac{CP} in practice, for the set of candidates from each pipeline, we evenly split the \ac{MDC} data results into a calibration and test set.
 We then apply \ac{MCP} using the \ac{FAR} as the non-conformity score for `signal' and the \ac{iFAR} as the non-conformity score for `noise'.
 This way, we use the pipeline outputs directly without adding additional information.
 We then apply \ac{MCP} to each trigger in the test data set, using the calibration data for producing a prediction set.
 Note that the computational effort required for this step is negligible (a few CPU seconds on any modern computer).

 In \cref{fig: MDC11_error_coverage_bypipeline}, we plot the label coverage for each pipeline, demonstrating it satisfies \cref{eqn: validity}, i.e. for all $\alpha$, the fraction of test triggers which contain a simulated signal has a one-to-one correspondence with $1-\alpha$.
+Moreover, we note that all pipelines satisfy this: irrespective of their underlying performance, once calibrated by \ac{CP} the coverage guarantee is ensured.
 We now note that what is known in the field of \ac{CP} as coverage is equivalent to the catalogue purity.
 As such, \cref{fig: MDC11_error_coverage_bypipeline} and \cref{fig: MDC11_pastro_coverage_bypipeline} can be contrasted to show how calibrating with \ac{CP} regularises the meaning of the threshold between pipelines.
 The implication is that once calibrated by \ac{CP}, the catalogue produced at a fixed $\alpha$~threshold contains an a priori known contamination rate:~$\alpha$.
 Therefore, downstream analysis can decide the contamination rate they are willing to accept and then use that to set the threshold for inclusion.